from __future__ import annotations

 else:

-response = self.runner.run(self.stub.Query, request, timeout=timeout)
+future_result = self.runner.run(self.stub.Query.future, request, timeout=timeout)

 [docs]